Emergence of quantum dynamics from chaos: The case of prequantum cat maps: Introduction

 It turns out that the first step of geometric quantization, known as prequantization, can be compelling in its own right.
 Roughly speaking, prequantum dynamics is the same as classical dynamics but with the introduction of complex phases.
 It should feel natural to introduce complex phases because these govern interference effects, a key characteristic of wave and quantum dynamics.
 The evolution of these phases over time is dictated by the classical trajectories.
 More precisely, prequantization is equivalent to picking a contact $\text{U}(1)$-extension of the classical dynamics.

-The Hilbert space of wave functions resulting from prequantization is too large to be considered the final product of a proper quantization procedure.
-Heuristically, this is because prequantization does not include an uncertainty principle.
-The problem is remedied in geometric quantization by a choice of a polarization.
-Nevertheless, such a step involves an arbitrary choice and limits the class of functions that can be quantized.
+The Hilbert space of wave functions resulting from prequantization is too large to be the final product of a proper quantization procedure.
+Heuristically, this is because there is no uncertainty principle.
+Geometric quantization solves this by choosing a complex structure on phase space, that is, a complex polarization, but this is an arbitrary choice and restricts the class of functions that can be quantized.

-Faure and Tsujii's recent work shows that, for chaotic classical systems, there might be a better way to achieve a full quantization theory.
-It would seem that the missing ingredient was the long-term dynamics of the prequantum transfer operator.
-The method is worked out for symplectic Anosov diffeomorphisms in \cite{faure-tsujii} and contact Anosov flows in \cite{faure-tsujii2}.
-In this paper, we apply the full theory to the hyperbolic symplectic automorphisms of the $2n$-dimensional torus, the so-called cat maps.
-In Theorem \ref{theorem:main-result}, we show that the Pollicott-Ruelle resonances of the prequantum transfer operator are related to the usual Weyl spectrum of the quantum evolution operators.
-We then show in Theorem \ref{theorem:second-result} how quantum behavior appears dynamically in the correlation functions.
+Faure and Tsujii's recent work shows that, for chaotic classical systems, there may be a better way to achieve a full quantization theory.
+The missing ingredient appears to be the long-term dynamics of the prequantum transfer operator.
+The method is worked out for symplectic Anosov diffeomorphisms in \cite{faure15} and contact Anosov flows in \cite{faure24}.
+In this paper, we apply it to hyperbolic symplectic automorphisms of the $2n$-dimensional torus, the so-called cat maps.
+In Theorem \ref{theorem:main-result}, we show that the Pollicott--Ruelle resonances of the prequantum transfer operator are related to the usual Weyl spectrum of the quantum evolution operators.
+We then show how quantum behaviour appears dynamically in the correlation functions.

-This is akin to the results in \cite{faure4} with $n=1$.
-There are, however, several differences.
-First, \cite{faure4} only considers cat maps obtained as the time-$1$ flow of a quadratic Hamiltonian on $\R^2$.
-This assumption is not too restrictive in the case $n=1$ because the group $\text{Sp}(2, \R)$ coincides with $\text{SL}(2, \R)$, and each of its elements can hence be written as $\pm e^X$ for some $X\in \mathfrak{sl}(2,\R)$.
-In higher dimensions, the assumption becomes much stronger.
-Second, we aim to clarify many of the statements around the uniqueness of the objects, the necessity for parity conditions on the matrix coefficients, and so on, which were previously ignored or underexplained.
-Finally, instead of using the complex line bundle terminology, we adopt the language of principal $\text{U}(1)$-bundles to harmonize the concepts and notation with the more recent work \cite{faure-tsujii}.
+This is akin to the results in \cite{faure07} for $n=1$, but with several differences.
+First, \cite{faure07} only considers cat maps that are the time-$1$ flow of a quadratic Hamiltonian on $\mathbb{R}^2$.
+This is not too restrictive for $n=1$ because $\text{Sp}(2, \mathbb{R})=\text{SL}(2, \mathbb{R})$, so each matrix can be written as $\pm e^X$ for some $X\in \mathfrak{sl}(2,\mathbb{R})$.
+In higher dimensions, the assumption is much stronger.
+Second, we clarify the statements on the uniqueness of the objects, the need for parity conditions on the matrix coefficients, and related points that were previously ignored or left unexplained.
+Finally, rather than using the complex line bundle terminology, we adopt the language of principal $\text{U}(1)$-bundles to harmonize the concepts and notation with the more recent work \cite{faure15}.